petedejoy/documentation/v2/apache_airflow/tutorial/best-practices.md

 ### Use Staging Tables
 Try to use staging tables before pushing to a final destination.
 This makes debugging errors easier as you'll have the exact data that caused an error and adds a layer of safety.

+**Note** By default, each task counts as its own database session, so avoid temporary tables that only last a session.
+Instead, have the last task in your DAG clear out intermediary tables if everything runs successfully.

 ### Mongo Source
 Use [aggregation pipelines](https://docs.mongodb.com/manual/core/aggregation-pipeline/) to perform your transformations on extract from a Mongo source.